ogurbych/ucu-summer-school-2022/README.md

 # Deep Reinforcement Learning for High-Frequency Trading

-Source code for the course "Deep Reinforcement Learning for High-Frequency Trading" at the Ukrainian Catholic University / Czech Technical University in July 2022.
+This repository contains source code for the course "Deep Reinforcement Learning for High-Frequency Trading" at the Ukrainian Catholic University (UCU) / Czech Technical University (CTU) in July 2022.

+## Course description

+Sooner or later, every Data Scientist meets with general financial tasks and automation of trading on a stock exchange – in particular.
+But not every Data Scientist knows how to apply Deep Reinforcement Learning to these assignments effectively.
+This course is designed to teach you just that – with real examples.

+Go to: [the University course page](https://apps.ucu.edu.ua/en/summerschool-courses/course-list/deep-reinforcement-learning-for-active-high-frequency-trading/) for more detail.

 ## Course content